Eikholt Conference 2025 Orientation and Mobility - The Way Forward

 Location: Physically at Eikholt - there will be no streaming this time.
 We make recordings of lectures we get permission to share afterwards.

-Language: Norwegian/English/Norwegian Sign Language
+Language: Norwegian/English/Swedish/Norwegian Sign Language

 Deadline for enrolment: 15 August.